-Lost Art Salon is a San Francisco-based gallery that specializes in the rediscovery of historically significant artists and fine art collections reflecting the major styles and movements of the Modern Era.
+Lost Art Salon is a San Francisco-based gallery that specializes in the rediscovery of historically significant artists and the curation of fine art collections reflecting the major styles and movements of the Modern Era.
 Open to the public, the gallerys showroom offers over 5,000 paintings, drawings, prints, photographs and objects from the late 19th Century through the present, with a strong emphasis on 20th Century Modernism.

 Muriel Coleman was an award-winning artist

 and designer during the 1940s and 1950s.
 A member of what has come to be called

 the Pacific Design Group, along with Luther Conover, Van Keppel Green and

 others, her designs in wood and wrought iron for California Contemporary Inc.